fbpx

 Harvest season for Gala apples

-The flavor of a gala apple is best when harvested at optimal maturity.
-Orchardists leave these apples on the tree until they have reached peak sweetness, but before the flavor has a chance to deteriorate.
+The flavor is best when harvested at optimal maturity.
+Orchardists leave these apples on the tree until they have reached peak sweetness, but before the flavor can deteriorate.
 Galas that are left on the tree tend to have a deeper red blush to their skin, although this is also affected by the climate, fall weather, and the specific genetics of the tree.

-Here are some of the major production areas for Gala Apples:
+Here are some of the major production areas for Galas:

 • USA